eclipse-edc/docs/developer/best_practices.md

 the data plane's public API should be accessible via the internet, the others (management API, signaling API,...) are intended _only for local network access_.

-There are those who think that only HTTPS/TLS connections should be used, even between pods in a Kubernetes cluster.
+Company security policies might require that only HTTPS/TLS connections should be used, even between pods in a Kubernetes cluster.
 While the EDC project makes no argument pro or contra, that is certainly an idea worth considering in high security environments.